Melvin Mora: New York Mets

 Mora was signed out of Venezuela as an amateur free agent in 1991.
 After spending seven years in the Astros farm system and few months in the Chinese Professional Baseball League with the Mercuries Tigers, he signed as a free agent with the Mets in 1998 and made his major league debut in the 1999 season.
 Mora made himself more valuable by being able to play all three outfield positions, shortstop, second base and third.

 In 1999, he scored the winning run of the final game of the year for the Mets on a wild pitch by the Pirates' Brad Clontz, which propelled the Mets to a one-game playoff with Cincinnati, which they won.

 Mora became a cult hero in New York as he starred in the 1999 National League Championship Series, batting a clutch .429 with an OPS of 1.143, and throwing runners out at home plate and third base from his right field position.

+In 2000, shortstop Rey Ordoñez broke his arm, ending Ordoñez's season.
+Mora was moved to shortstop, where he struggled defensively.

 Baltimore Orioles

 2000–03

-Mora started the year red hot for the Mets, but everything changed when shortstop Rey Ordoñez broke his arm, ending Ordoñez's season.
-Mora was moved to shortstop, where he struggled defensively.
-Criticized by the media, Mets' general manager Steve Phillips reacted by trading Mora to Baltimore on July 28, 2000, with two minor league players and Mike Kinkade for veteran shortstop Mike Bordick, which became a steal for the Orioles.

-Used as a utility player in Baltimore, Mora showed promise and hints of ability to contribute as an everyday player but struggled to break through.
-Things changed in 2003, when an injury-depleted Orioles team began using Mora almost exclusively in left field, and Mora responded with the best stretch of his career.
+The Mets traded Mora to Baltimore on July 28, 2000, with two minor league players and Mike Kinkade for veteran shortstop Mike Bordick.
+Used as a utility player in Baltimore, things changed in 2003, when an injury-depleted Orioles team began using Mora almost exclusively in left field, and Mora responded with the best stretch of his career.
 He reached base in 32 straight games while using a 23-game hitting streak to temporarily become the American League batting leader.
 Finally excelling as a hitter, Mora was chosen for his first All-Star selection.
 Mora's season was cut short due to injuries (a bruised wrist and a partially torn ligament in his left knee), but finished with a .317 batting average, 15 home runs, and a .418 on-base percentage in 96 games.